MINJUNKWAK/minjunkwak.github.io/_posts/2017-10-11-lettertosoldier-download.md

 3. Press send and complete the 'Cell Phone Certification'!
 It will send the letters automatically.

-To the trainee(soldiers) in the KATC, letters means a lot.
+To the trainees(soldiers) in the KATC, letters means a lot.
 If you know anyone at KATC, please send them lots of letters.

 Click this to find out [why I made this program]({{"https://minjunkwak.github.io/blog/Letter-to-Soldier/"}}).